 Other Types of Cheese to Use

-If you aren’t a fan of Provolone or Parmesan, or you don’t want to go to the store and would rather use cheese you already own, you have plenty of choices.
+If you aren’t a fan of Provolone or Parmesan, or you don’t want to go to the store and would rather use what you already own, you have plenty of choices.

 Pretty much any cheese that would be delicious in macaroni and cheese will work for this.